owensgl/biol525D/Topic_8-9/plotting_structure.md

+---
-# Plotting FastStructure results in R
+title: "Topic 9: Plotting FastStructure results in R"
+datafiles: [1,2,3,4]
+---

-Make sure you have downloaded your faststructure directory your Downloads folder using cyberduck or scp.
+Make sure you have downloaded your faststructure directory to your Downloads folder using cyberduck or scp.

 ``` r
 #First we install some packages